evuraan/Mythical/Readme.md

 #### Step 1 : Setup your BaseURL

 In most cases, MythTV records to `/var/lib/mythtv/recordings` folder.
-We need to make this folder avaialable for Kodi to do HTTP GETs.
+We need to make this folder available for Kodi to do HTTP GETs.

 If you have apache, the following would allow internal network 192.168.1.0/24 to access this directory.
 That is, if your MythTV backend server is at IP 192.168.1.100, you'd now be able to reach`http://192.168.1.100/recordings/`from your local network.